-- At least two weeks is required for staff preparation of the planning commission request.
-Three weeks prior to the meeting day is the deadline for accepting applications.
+- Four weeks prior to the meeting day is the deadline for accepting applications.

 - The applicant will be mailed notification of the meeting date.
 It is important for the applicant and/or their representative to be present at the planning commission meeting.